|Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

 Ever wondered why people speak like they do?
 Do you think that men and women speak differently?
 Do you know that makes a good communicator?
 English Language allows you a chance to actively engage with everyday language and understand how it works.
 You will study spoken, written and electronic forms of communication, phonetics, how language links to identity, early child spoken language acquisition, the development of reading and writing in children, language diversity and how the language has evolved through time.

-You will need five GCSEs at grades 5-9, including a grade 6 in English Language or English Literature.
+You will need five GCSEs at grades 5-9, including English.

 |Study level||Cost||Additional fees|

 |16-18||FREE||You will need to provide your own stationery and you will be given the opportunity to take part in trips and visits.|

 You will be taught using a variety of styles and methods and will be encouraged to become involved in debate and discussion about the power of meaning and the skills writers use to put ideas across.

 In a typical week you will be given a range of tasks to complete.
 However, the major form of assessment will involve writing essays.
 An overview of content you will study:

 How language varies depending on mode, field, function and audience.